Updated: August 14, 2023, at 12:10 p.m.

-What Are The Benefits of Sober Living Homes?
+What Are The Key Benefits of Sober Living Homes?
+Transforming Lives Daily

-A sober living home can be beneficial if you’re looking to engage with outpatient substance abuse treatment but your home environment is sub-optimal.
-This form of housing can also work well if you’re stepping down from residential rehab and you need help adjusting to daily living before returning home.
+These homes can be beneficial if you want to engage in outpatient rehab, but your home environment is sub-optimal.
+This form of housing can also work well if you’re stepping down from residential treatment and need help adjusting to daily living before returning home.

 What is a Sober Living Home?